-The problem with the Data Protection Act, from a practical point of view, and in contrast to US-originated compliance standards like PCI DSS, is that the DPA does not contain a list of detailed, specific requirements
+The problem with the Data Protection Act, from a practical point of view, and in contrast to US-originated compliance standards like PCI DSS, is that the DPA does not contain a list of detailed, specific requirements that every organisation can decide are either applicable or not applicable, and, if they are applicable, tick off as having been complied with.

 The problem with a tick box approach is that, where data security is concerned, one size definitely does not fit all.
 Threats evolve, and not all vulnerabilities are common.
 Compliance can be expensive and, if it is to be enforced, needs to be backed by an adequately resourced and aggressive regulator.
 The UK’s ICO is neither adequately resourced nor aggressive.
 However, it will pounce on obvious negligence, particularly in the public sector.
 The trick with the DPA, therefore, is to keep out of trouble, not to look for a detailed compliance checklist.